geosoft1/tools/docs/Home.md

 ## Getting started with Gopei

-Gopei will install the last version of [golang](http://golang.org) compiler and a stable version of [LiteIDE](https://github.com/visualfc/liteide).
+Gopei will install a stable version of [golang](http://golang.org) compiler and [LiteIDE](https://github.com/visualfc/liteide).
 Also will link go compiler with LiteIDE.
 No root rights are required.

 [Download](https://github.com/geosoft1/tools/archive/master.zip) anywhere and unarchive.